-Staff have previously received Level 1 & 2 Autism training, Trauma and Attachment Training, General Speech and Language Training, two sessions of Dyslexia training and Sensory Integration training from a specialist Occupational Therapist.
+Staff have previously received Level 1 & 2 Autism training, Trauma and Attachment Training, Comprehensive Speech and Language Training, two sessions of Dyslexia training and Sensory Integration training from a specialist Occupational Therapist, Emotion coaching.
 Some of this training has been funded by the school to pay for outside specialists to work with staff.

 Regular staff meetings throughout the academic year are devoted to SEND issues.
 Individual Education Plans for our SEND children are reviewed and new targets are set three times per year.
 Once a term the SENDCo meets with every teacher to discuss the SEND children in their class and the progress they are making.
 These SEND review days are additional to pupil progress meetings.
-The SENDCo has delivered training on spelling strategies, working memory, Direct instruction and precision teaching and she tries to support staff to support pupils within the classroom environment.
+The SENDCo has delivered training on ACE's and trauma, emotion coaching, spelling strategies, working memory, direct instruction and precision teaching and she tries to support staff to support pupils within the classroom environment.

 Individual teachers and teaching assistants also attend training courses directly linked to the needs of specific children in their class.
-Some examples include: hearing impaired training, gross motor training, Makaton training and EYFS specific training.
+Some examples include: vision impairment training, hearing impaired training, gross motor training, Makaton training, SALT and EYFS specific training.